 Start a new REPL visiting expr's value, X, which is obtained by evaluating expr in the current frame.
-X must be a continuation, a procedure, or a nonnegative integer.
+X must be a continuation, a thread, a procedure, or a nonnegative integer.
 When X is a continuation, the new REPL's continuation is X and evaluations are done in the environment at that point in the code.
+When X is a thread, the thread is interrupted and the new REPL's continuation is the point where the thread was interrupted.
 When X is a procedure, the lexical environment where X was created is combined with the current continuation and evaluations are done in this combined environment.
 When X is an integer, the REPL is started in frame number X of the continuation.